 One of the key reasons the TD First Class Travel Visa Infinite ranks among the best credit cards in Canada – aside from its strong rewards rate on travel – is its sign-up bonus.

-The welcome bonus is offered in two phases.
+The welcome bonus is offered in three phases.
 The first 20,000 points will be provided after you make your first purchase on the card.
-The remaining 60,000 points will be granted on the condition you spend at least $1,000 on the card within first three months of its activation.
+Another 40,000 points will be granted on the condition you spend at least $2,000 on the card within first three months of its activation, and lastly, a final 20,000 point bonus when you spend $10,000 in your first year.

 Fees, interest rate and income requirements